 Do Your eCommerce Analytics Include These 5 Metrics?

-Metrics are the most important tool that you have for improving your end users’ eCommerce experience.
+Metrics is the most important tool that you have for improving your end users’ eCommerce experience.
 Not all metrics are created equal, however – some will be more valuable than others.
-If you don’t have strategies, like the ones below, in place to monitor and act upon eCommerce analytics results, then you?ll miss out on major opportunities to improve your end users’ experience.
+If you don’t have strategies, like the ones below, in place to monitor and act upon eCommerce analytics results, then you’ll miss out on major opportunities to improve your end users’ experience.

 5 Steps to a Strong eCommerce Analytics Framework